 Pumpkin Chip Oatmeal Sandwich Cookies are flourless, soft, chewy and make the perfect gluten free treats.
-Best of all, they’re stuffed with delicious pumpkin spiced cream cheese frosting.
+Stuffed with delicious pumpkin spiced cream cheese frosting!

 Last week we whipped up a batch of these Flourless Pumpkin Oatmeal Cookie Sandwiches and they’re now my new favorite cookies!